XRRRA/TMPS_labs/Labs1_2/RaportLab1.md

    The Singleton pattern is used to ensure that a class has only one instance while providing a global access point to this instance.
 In this project, the Singleton pattern is applied to the `Store` class.
 By making the constructor private and providing a static `getInstance` method, only one instance of `Store` can be created and accessed throughout the application, allowing all products to be stored in a single inventory.

 2. **Factory Method Pattern:**
    The Factory Method pattern provides an interface for creating objects in a superclass but allows subclasses to alter the type of objects that will be created.
-Here, `ProductFactory` serves as the abstract factory, with `ComputerFactory` and `SmartphoneFactory` as concrete implementations.
-Each factory creates a specific product (`Computer` or `Smartphone`), following a consistent interface that allows the client code to request a product without needing to know the specific instantiation details.
+Here, `ProductFactory` serves as the abstract domain.factory, with `ComputerFactory` and `SmartphoneFactory` as concrete implementations.
+Each domain.factory creates a specific product (`Computer` or `Smartphone`), following a consistent interface that allows the client code to request a product without needing to know the specific instantiation details.

 3. **Builder Pattern:**
    The Builder pattern is used to construct complex objects step-by-step.
 This pattern is useful when the object requires numerous attributes, some of which may be optional.
 In this project, builders (`ComputerBuilder` and `SmartphoneBuilder`) are used to create customized `Computer` and `Smartphone` instances.
-Each builder allows setting various attributes individually, and then calling the `build` method to create the final object.
+Each domain.builder allows setting various attributes individually, and then calling the `build` method to create the final object.

 ---